-Meet this year’s I’m A Celebrity… Get Me Out Of Here! contestants
+Meet this year’s I’m a Celebrity… Get Me Out Of Here! contestants

 “It’s not the longest amount of time I’ve been away from them.
 I’ve gone on different trips filming Adrenaline Junkie for nearly two months without a phone, but I still had access to one and I was able to make calls home.
 It’s going to be very difficult not speaking to my wife and kids.
 But yes, I do hope I can make my family proud.”

-I’m A Celebrity… Get Me Out Of Here! airs on Sunday at 9pm on ITV.
+I’m a Celebrity… Get Me Out Of Here! airs nightly at 9pm on ITV.

 Join our commenting forum